-I’m a little tired and may even be a bit burnt out.
+I’m a little tired and maybe a bit burnt out.
 I managed to still catch some great bands though.
 Navigating the streets and venues on day 5 of Boise was challenging, but I carried on.

 Five days do seem like a long time for a music festival.
 Although this is not a camping festival, the 5th day is probably optional.
 I noticed that the crowds were a lot thinner.
 Most of the out-of-town visitors head home early on Sunday.
 We still had some video to shoot Sunday afternoon, so we had to stay for the last day.
 I had noticed that a lot of my media compatriots started to dwindle in numbers.
 Even the local media people seemed to disappear from the shows.
 I wonder if five days is just too much for the working class.